Daniel-Wh/MemoryCards/readme.md

-# Memory/Index cards application
+# Memory/Flash cards application

-Users will be able to create memory cards and they will be stored locally on the users machine
+Users, without making an account, are be able to create flash cards and the cards will be stored locally on the user's machine.

-If the user signs up, their cards will be stored remotely and they'll be able to access them through the site, anywhere they have access to the internet
+If the user registers for an account their cards will be stored in the cloud.
+Cards are sorted by course if the user has an account and cards are displayed by course.